mlflow/mlflow/CONTRIBUTING.rst

   - Tests marked with @pytest.mark.requires_ssh.
 These tests require that passwordless SSH access to localhost be enabled, and can be run via ``pytest --requires-ssh``.
   - Tests marked with @pytest.mark.release.
 These tests can be run via ``pytest --release``.

+If opening a PR that changes or adds new APIs, please update or add Python documentation as described in `Writing Docs`_ and commit the docs to your PR branch.

 Building Protobuf Files